matthiasak/Loader/README.md

 				var element = document.createElement("script");
 				element.src = "/js/Utilities/loader.js";
 				element.id = "loaderjs";
-				// element.disableTextInjection = true; //<<-- uncomment this to turn off Local Storage, useful when working under a development or testing environment element["data-app"] = "/js/app.js"; // the URL of your main JavaScript app.
+				// element.textInjection = true; //<<-- uncomment this to turn on Local Storage caching (acts normally in older browsers), useful when working under a development or testing environment element["data-app"] = "/js/app.js"; // the URL of your main JavaScript app.
 Loader will bootstrap and execute this file immediately from Local Storage cache or from the network document.body.appendChild(element);
 			}